Code-Institute-Submissions/gameshow-m1/README.md

 ### Frameworks, Libraries and Programmes

 [jQuery](https://jquery.com/)
-Used as part of responsive navigation design for mobile devices
+Used as part of responsive navigation design for mobile devices.

 [Font Awesome](https://fontawesome.com/)
-Used to create the streaming platform icons, the social site icons and the console icons
+Used to create the streaming platform icons, the social site icons and the console icons.

 [GitHub](https://github.com/)
-Used to store projects code upon Git push
+Used to store projects code upon Git push.

 [Git](https://en.wikipedia.org/wiki/Git)
-Used for version control through the Gitpod terminal and the Git add/commit/push action sequence
+Used for version control through the Gitpod terminal and the Git add/commit/push action sequence.

 [Microsoft Word](https://www.microsoft.com/en-ie/microsoft-365/word)
-Used for designing of the wireframes as I am completing this project on my work laptop with no access to Balsamiq
+Used for designing of the wireframes as I am completing this project on my work laptop with no access to Balsamiq.

 [Bootstrap 4.1](https://getbootstrap.com/docs/4.1/getting-started/introduction/)
 Bootstrap was used to aid in the responsive of the design of the site across device sizes.
-It also brought the need down for CSS styling, although custom styling was appropriately included when the outcome of that design was better than the default Bootstrap design
+It also brought the need down for CSS styling, although custom styling was appropriately included when the outcome of that design was better than the default Bootstrap design.

 [Google fonts](https://fonts.google.com/)
 Used to add Poppins and related font weights to the css style file using the @import url function.
 To improve site load times, this file is loaded into the head element of the HTML pages and backed up by using sans-serif in CSS.